 - Spinal Twist Pose (Ardha Matsyendrasana)- Massages the pancreas and activates the glucose in the blood to expel energy properly.

 - Bridge Pose (Setu bandhasana)- Promotes relaxation and improves digestion which eases pressure on the entire body.

-- Headstand pose (Sirsasana)- Increases blood flow to the brain, specifically the pituitary gland that regulates hormones in the body.
+- Headstand Pose (Sirsasana)- Increases blood flow to the brain, specifically the pituitary gland that regulates hormones in the body.
 Blood flow to the gland communicates to the pancreas which disperses the correct amount of insulin in the blood.
-(This can be modified by placing the knees on the elbows.)

 Remember that vigorous exercise is not the goal in your yoga practice, rather it is used to reduce stress and increase circulation, which improves the holistic functions of your organs.
 Lingering tension causes your blood pressure and sugar production to rise, so controlling these issues will be the biggest component in relieving the symptoms of diabetes.
 Once you have your mind and stress under control, you can then increase your activity and regulate your diet to continue the path to a healthier lifestyle.